 Age and Remarriage

-Remarriage has become most common with older generations.
-Perhaps this isn’t a shock, considering the older a person is, the more time they have to marry, divorce, and marry again.
+Remarriage has become most common among older generations.
 But as age increases so does the percentage of people who remarry.

 - 18-24: 29% of previously married people will remarry